 top of page

-Brought to the United States from England in the late 1800s, tall fescue is incredibly hearty and drought resistant and grows well in a wide array of temperatures.
-Fescue grass is a cool-season grass that provides large quantities of forage year-round in many places and stays green into the winter months in some areas.
-However, this grass is often low quality and can be deadly to cattle.
+Introduced to the United States from England in the late 1800s, tall fescue is incredibly hardy and drought-resistant, thriving in a wide range of temperatures.
+As a cool-season grass, it offers a reliable source of forage year-round and even stays green into the winter in many areas.
+However, its resilience comes with a significant downside—it’s often low in nutritional quality and can pose serious health risks to cattle due to its toxic properties.

-The University of North Carolina and the University of Missouri report that more than 40 million acres of tall fescue exist in the United States today.
-The dominant variety of tall fescue, called Kentucky-31, runs from the Eastern United States to Oklahoma.
-Also called the “fescue belt” this area contains roughly 25% of U.S. beef cattle.
+According to the University of North Carolina and the University of Missouri, over 40 million acres of tall fescue grow across the United States.
+The dominant variety, known as Kentucky-31 (K-31), stretches from the Eastern U.S. to Oklahoma, an area often called the “fescue belt.”
+This region contains roughly 25% of the U.S. beef cattle population, making the impact of fescue toxicity a major concern for producers.

 What is Fescue Toxicity in Cattle?